fergalm/persist/README.md

 A persistable is a python class that can be saved to a file in a portable manner, and recreated on demand.
 This can be useful if you wish to save the state of your code to make errors more reproducible.

+The current usecase for this code is to "drop" a file that enables code to be debugged if an exception is triggered in a long running code.
+In future, I hope to make it a medium to communicate the state of code between machines, (e.g as a re-implementation of Matlab's .fig files)

 ## What is a persistable?
 Making a persistable class is often as easy as